0n1cOn3/FluxER/README.md

 # $ chmod +rwx installer.sh && ./installer.sh

 # That it's.
-# I added fluxion for your so it will start into ubuntu if you try to hack wifi.
+# I added fluxion for you so it will start into ubuntu if you try to hack wifi.
 # Good luck :)